Subject: Re: [harryproa] Build trailerable as a test? |

 design until the next one is sailing.
 After that it is as per the

-Goodwill Fee on http://www.harryproa.com/plans.htm Part of the plans
+Goodwill Fee on http://www.harryproa.com/plans.
+Part of the planshtm

-price wil be deducted from the big boat fee.
+price wil be deducted from the big boat fee.yes.
+As much information as you need on anything in the plans.

 2) would plans include info on resin infusion and building a table,